Mental health at work

 Train mental health first aiders – Having key staff such as managers, HR and employees with strong soft skills trained to identify signs & symptoms, approach the person concerned, provide immediate support and signpost to wider services can literally save lives.
 It also shows your staff that you genuinely care about their mental wellbeing as much as physical wellbeing.

-Encourage a good workplace culture – Employees spend a lot of time in work, why not make it a nice place to be?
+Encourage a good workplace culture – Employees spend a lot of time at work, why not make it a nice place to be?
 Make small changes to improve the working environment, culture, and attitudes can have a big impact on employee wellbeing and increase presenteeism.

 Make tough conversations easier to have